emericg/WatchFlower/docs/thermobeacon-ble-api.md

 ## Protocol

 The device uses BLE GATT for communication.
-Sensor values are immediately available for reading.
+Sensor values are broadcasted, history values are available for reading.

 ### BLE & GATT